tno-terminology-design/tev2-specifications/docs/terms/curator.md

 term: curator
 termType: concept
 isa:
-glossaryTerm: Curator (of a Scope)
+glossaryTerm: "Curator (of a Scope)"
 glossaryText: "a person responsible for curating, managing, and maintaining the [terminologies](@), to ensure shared understanding among a [community](@) working together on a particular set of [objectives](@)."
 grouptags: [ "terminology"  ]
 formPhrases: [ "curator{ss}", "terminology-curator{ss}" ]